MarcusSouzaLocus/rollups-examples/airquality/README.md

 7. RH: This represents the Relative Humidity in percentage.
 For instance, the value 13.6 is the measured relative humidity.

-8. AH: This represents the Absolute Humidity, which is the total water content in the air.
+8. AH: This represents Absolute Humidity, which is the total water content in the air.
 For instance, the value 0.76 could be the absolute humidity in grams per cubic meter (g/m³).

 As such, inputs to the DApp should be given as a JSON string such as the following: